imager-io/ffmpeg-dev-rs/README.md

 Self contained FFmpeg (sys) bindings.

+Does not require, or link against any FFmpeg system dependencies, and does not require a network connection for building.

 # LICENSE WARNING
 > I’m not a lawyer, furthermore I really don’t understand software licenses.
 * This codebase is MIT.